 - Northern Devon Healthcare NHS Trust

-- Currently funded by University of Exeter Open Innovation Funds, with match funding from Torbay Medical Research Funds.
+- Free to the NHS.
+Currently funded by University of Exeter Open Innovation Funds, with match funding from Torbay Medical Research Funds.

-- Making available predicted time (using historical data from HSCIC/NHS Digital)
+- Making available predicted waiting time (using historical data from HSCIC/NHS Digital).

 - Lead Researcher and Overall Coordinator- Nav Mustafee (Exeter University) | Email: email@example.com